225 Divided By 3

 Method 2: Repeated Subtraction

 This method is conceptually simpler, especially for beginners.
-It involves repeatedly subtracting the divisor (3) from the dividend (225) until you reach zero.
+But it involves repeatedly subtracting the divisor (3) from the dividend (225) until you reach zero.
 Each subtraction represents one group.

 1. Start with 225.